 Model ASFs using computer software

-Combine modelled data with a set of measurements measured using ‘vessels of convenience’
+Combine modelled data with a set of measurements measured using vessels.

-Measuring ASF
+Measuring ASFs

 The simplest, and most accurate, way to map ASFs is by measuring them using special equipment aboard a survey vessel.
+The true position (the ground-truth) is typically determined using differential GNSS, which has a horizontal accuracy of approximately 1m (95%).
+If the ground-truth position is compared to the position given by an eLoran receiver with a sea-water only propagation model, the position offset would be due to ASF.
 However, ASF measurement is expensive in terms of ship time, and so this method is reserved for bespoke surveys for areas requiring the greatest positioning accuracy available from eLoran – Harbour Approaches.

 Figure 1.8 shows an example of an ASF measurement system.
 The unit consists of an eLoran receiver; a GPS receiver to provide “ground-truth” position and a precise time-tag against which to measure the eLoran signals’ times of arrival; custom electronics, and a PC in one convenient 19inch rack mountable unit.
 ASF surveying software runs on this system and is used to process and validate the ASF data collected [8].
 During bespoke surveys the equipment is typically monitored by a human operator and the success of the ASF measurement process, and the quality of the resulting data can be determined in real-time lending the possibility of re-surveying areas should a problem be found.

 Figure 1.8 – An example of an ASF Measurement System.

-Modelling ASF
+Modelling ASFs

-As has been stated, measurement is the best method for determining ASF data.
-However, this is only practical for small regions such as harbour approaches where methods of surveying have evolved that take into account the physics of eLoran signal propagation and the characteristics of ASF as it builds up over land along the signal propagation path from the transmitter to the mariner’s vessel.
+Measurement is only practical for small regions such as harbour approaches where methods of surveying have evolved that take into account the physics of eLoran signal propagation and the characteristics of ASFs as they build up over land along the signal propagation path from the transmitter to the mariner’s vessel.
 For larger areas it is more appropriate to model the ASF data using computer software.

-There are now available sophisticated methods for modelling eLoran propagation and producing software generated ASF maps.
+There are sophisticated methods available for modelling eLoran propagation and producing software generated ASF maps.
 These techniques take into account the electrical ground conductivity of the surface of the earth (land or sea), terrain elevation and coastline, using a set of databases.
-Maps of ASF are produced in grid format and at required grid densities for a given coverage area.
+Maps of ASFs are produced in grid format and at required grid densities for a given coverage area.
 In this way large ASF maps, one for each eLoran transmitter within the coverage area can be produced; as has been done for the waters around the United Kingdom and Ireland [10].
 Such maps, following calibration with measured ASF data, are suitable for use during the Coastal Voyage Phase, where the mariner may be far away from a DLoran Reference Station.
-Interpolation is used to determines the ASF for a vessel’s location when between grid points [11].
+Interpolation is used to determine the ASF for a vessel’s location when between grid points [11].

 Differential-Loran